top of page

 Last but not least, the roller handle is an important choice; a comfortable, ergonomic and non-slip handle is a prerequisite for an excellent result when painting.

 How to paint?
-What tools do you need to paint walls and ceilings with paint emulsion or latex?
+What tools do you need to paint walls and ceilings with emulsion or latex paint?

 Once you have packed and protected the floor, sills, furniture, windows and doors, you have to continue to the essential part: painting!
-Making a list of what you need will again help you not to increase anything.
+Making a list of what you need will again help you avoid adding anything.

 List of painting tools that you need before you start.

--Microfiber roller with a short fiber of about 22 cm (for basic painting) for semi-smooth painting.
+- Microfibre roller with a short fibre of about 22 cm (for basic painting) for semi-smooth painting.

 - Roller and brush for cutting the walls and ceilings—or masking tape to separate the colours from the top and walls.